Companies offering products or professional services these days have enough departments already, why is there a need for one more – Customer Success?

 - A customer success team can then incorporate this information into their strategy moving forward.
 The customer success team will prevent the issue from occurring in the future or at least minimize its impact on the business.

 - It is also a responsibility for the customer success team to inform the customer support team about their recent developments over unaddressed topics.
 So, when a customer reaches out with a query, the customer support team already has a solution, thanks to the valuable inputs shared by the customer success team.
-This will directly lead to a boost in customer retention and total revenue.
+This will directly lead to a boost in customer retention rates, reduce churn threats, and increase total revenue.

 Why do businesses need Customer Success